-Ravenna Park, one of Seattle's oldest, was among the few areas that escaped the logger's axe in the late 1800s and thus preserved stunning examples of giant old-growth Douglas Firs.
+Ravenna Park, one of Seattle's oldest, was among the few areas that escaped the logger's axe in the late 1800s and thus preserved stunning examples of giant old-growth Douglas fir.
 Centered around a steep moss- and fern-covered ravine just north of the University District, the park opened in 1887 as a privately operated destination called Ravenna Springs Park.
 It featured nature trails and mineral springs touted for their supposed healthful qualities.
 Over the following decades, owners William and Louise Beck (1860-1928) promoted the park under various names including Big Tree Park, Twin Maples Lane, Ravenna Natural Park, and finally Ravenna Park.
-Seattle bought the park in 1911, and subsequently lowered the lake that fed its stream and cut down many magnificent trees.
-Today Ravenna Park and the adjacent Cowen Park are city parks.
-A community group, Ravenna Creek Alliance, works to protect and restore it.
+The City of Seattle bought the park in 1911, and subsequently lowered the lake that fed its stream and cut down many magnificent trees.
+Since then Ravenna Park and the adjacent Cowen Park have been public city parks.

 Ravenna Springs Park

 William N. Bell (1817-1887) and his wife Sarah Ann Bell (1815-1856) selected some acreage north of Union Bay that included the lower end of the creek that emerged from the ravine.
 In the years prior to Bell's death the couple sold their land and it reportedly passed through several hands until George and Oltilde Dorffel acquired ownership in 1887, the same year they filed paperwork platting it as Ravenna Springs Park -- a name inspired by the famously beautiful pine-tree-forested ravine town of Ravenna, Italy.
 Soon those 40-some springs bubbling from the ground were being touted for their medicinal properties.